 DHPSNY News is an annual print publication chronicling our adventures delivering free programs and services in the Empire State.
-Our latest issue features a recap of our Year 3 Planning & Assessment site visits, education programs, and conferences, as well as interviews, highlights from our Statewide Survey, and more.
+Our latest issue features a recap of our Year 4 Planning & Assessment site visits, education programs, and conferences, as well as interviews, highlights from our Conversations on Local History, and more.

 Click here to view a PDF version.
 Find past issues on our Resources page under DHPSNY News.